 I've only known one person who got a tattoo on their head, and I have only read about a handful of others.
 On top of having to pay extra, you'll also have to do a lot of meditation and detachment if you're going to get a tattoo on your head.

 Plus, you'll have to shave until you're completely bald, then put up with the feeling of a needle being dragged across your skull.
 Can you do it?

-Now . . .
-While I very much doubt there are many folks out there who would consider getting a facial tattoo for their first tattoo, I know there are definitely some of you out there.
-So, without negating that there are plenty of folks who feel very little pain even regardless of where they get tattooed (like your face), faces are statistcally one of the most painful places to get a tattoo.
+Now . . . while I very much doubt there are many folks out there who would consider getting a facial tattoo for their first tattoo, I know there are definitely some of you out there.
+So, without negating that there are plenty of folks who feel very little pain even regardless of where they get tattooed (like your face), faces are statistically one of the most painful places to get a tattoo.
 So consider yourself warned if you're looking for one of your first tattoos and are considering something anywhere on your face.

-That means you might end up with only a partially finished tattoo ON YOUR FACE, which yu might not ever get finished.
+That means you might end up with only a partially finished tattoo on your face, which you might not ever get finished.

-I'll be the first to admit that Chest tattoos vary in terms of pain level.
-More often then not, because of how close ribs are to the skin, as well as the sensitivity of nipples and/or breasts, chest tattoos tend to be among the top-rated areas of incredible pain when getting tattooed.
+I'll be the first to admit that chest tattoos vary in terms of pain level.
+More often than not, because of how close ribs are to the skin, as well as the sensitivity of nipples and/or breasts, chest tattoos tend to be among the top-rated areas of incredible pain when getting tattooed.

 As you can see, getting a tattoo on the knuckles is something I have personal (and recent!) experience with.
 You could say it's fresh on my mind.